Stick Welding Information and How to Guides for Basic Arc Welding

 When it comes to setting a welding machine from an experienced welder’s point of view (not some text book) I can speak for most of the experienced welders besides the deaf.
 The trick is to learn to listen to the crackle of the rod burning without looking at it and knowing if the amperage is set right.
 The sound of the crackle like eggs frying on a pan that tells you all you need to know.
 The welding machine should be set hot enough to burn the rod smoothly without sticking, and the rod should not turn cherry red, otherwise the settings are too high.

-Most welding shop foreman who interview welders give them a weld test and know from half way across the shop by the sound of the weld if that welder will pass the test.
+Welders give them a weld test and know from halfway across the shop by the sound of the weld if that welder will pass the test.
 Yes!
 I did say most welders, not all.
 I did say the deaf.
 Outside the scope of what most people think of proper welding settings, I would like to mention a welder who has been welding for 20 plus years and is an excellent welder.
 He is totally deaf!
 He sets his machine by visually seeing the weld and knows if the settings are right by the feel and vibrations of the handle.
 Absolutely remarkable how we as people learn to adapt to challenges!
 Welding, although it is a science, is also in no small way art.
 There are many welders that can bend the rules and do what the manufactures say is impossible.
-However, in the beginning, follow the manufactures recommendations and take it from there!
+However, in the beginning, follow the manufacturer’s recommendations and take it from there!

 Basic Stick Welding Technique